nidhaloff/igel/docs/README.rst

 - each predictor used to train the model must make an appearance in your data (i.e. don’t leave any columns out)
 - each list must have the same number of elements or you’ll get an Internal Server Error
 - as an extension of this, you cannot mix single elements and lists (i.e. {“plas”: 0, “pres”: [1, 2]} isn't allowed)
-- the predict function takes a data path arg and reads in the data for you but with serving and calling your served model, you’ll have to parse the data into JSON yourself however, the python client provided in `examples/python_client.py` will do that for you
+- the predict function takes a data path argument and reads in the data for you.
+While serving and calling your served model, you’ll have to parse the data into JSON yourself.
+To make this easier, the python client provided in `examples/python_client.py` can do that for you

 **Example usage of the Python Client:**